Microtonality

 Outside of western classical music, a wide variety of tonal systems deliberately reject 12-tone-in-one-octave tonality.
 Arabic-Andalusian music is often described as a "quartertone" system, which divides the octave into 24 intervals.
 Equal tempered scales of 7 degrees have been identified on various traditional African instruments.
 The grama-murcchana theoretical model of tonal music in India claims the use of 22 shruti-s, presumably microintervals of unequal size (see below).

 Many unconventional systems have been invented and applied to contemporary music, often departing from octave-repeating scales.
-See for, example, the The scale() operator in Bol Processor BP3
+See for, example, the Bohlen-Pierce scale, which is based on a 3/1 interval (a "tritave") divided into 13 grades/notes — see the MIDI microtonality page.
+All these scales can be implemented in the Bol Processor.

 We'll be discussing the use of scales in the context of Csound, although the same is possible in the real-time MIDI and MIDI file environment — read this page.
 When using MIDI, the machine recognises that MIDI microtonality mode is required as soon as it sees a "scale()" operator.
 If a tonal resource (a "-to" file) is specified in the grammar or data, all scales listed in the resource will be accessible.